mercadopago/devsite-docs/guides/changelog/current-year.en.md

 >
 > PRODUCT: MERCADO PAGO CHECKOUT

 If you have advertising campaigns for your business, it is important that you can follow them and see if they are helping you to realize sales.
-In order to improve them and make it more efficient, we add the possibility of associating a Facebook Pixel and a Google Ads conversion tracking tag to the payments of your Mercado Pago Checkout.
+In order to improve them and make it more efficient, we add the possibility of associating a Facebook Pixel and a Google Ads conversion tracking tag to the payments of your Checkout Pro.

 [Start now measuring the conversion of your ads](https://www.mercadopago.com.ar/developers/en/guides/payments/web-payment-checkout/configurations/).